benjaminrall/chaos-game/README.md

     ```

 3. **Add your rule to the rules module:**

    Inside `chaos-game/src/rules/mod.rs`, define your rule as a module by its filename (e.g. `mod my_rule;`)

 4. **Rebuild and use:**

    Rebuild the application with `cargo build --release`.
 The new rule will be automatically registered
    and available to use from the command line:
     ```shell
-    ./target/release/chaos-game -n 5 -c --rule my-rule
+    chaos-game -n 5 -c --rule my-rule
     ```

 ## License